 (AKA: Spiritual life coaching, mentoring… whatever you name it…)

 To me it is a lifestyle of intentional spiritual friendships.

 …It is doing life together with one or more people.
 It’s walking out a journey together.
 Each journey is different just like each person is different!
 Jesus spent most of his time with 12 men and a few women.
 That’s it.
 He was not about huge numbers.

-If we spend years doing a program and no disciples come out of it, it’s time to throw out the ‘sacred cow’ program and start from scratch…!
+(I know we love our programs, but programs are only launch pads for intentional relationships.
+Programs fall short… If we spend years doing a program and no disciples come out of it, it’s time to throw out the ‘sacred cow’ program and start from scratch…!)